Philip Ludwell III: Death and legacy

-Ludwell died in London on February 27, 1767.
+After a long period of declining health, Ludwell wrote his will on February 28, 1767.
+He died in London on March 25, 1767.
 His funeral was served at the Russian Church in London on Monday, March 30, 1767.
 He was buried at Bow Church.

 The Eparchy of Eastern America and New York of the Russian Orthodox Church Outside Russia remembers him liturgically with an annual panihida service.

 Four of his former properties are now (directly or indirectly) part of the National Register of Historic Places.
 His elder daughter Hannah never returned to the United States, but her husband did with their son, William Ludwell Lee, who tore down the old house after his father's death and would at his death emancipate the slaves at the Green Spring plantation he had inherited, as well as attempted to arrange for their education.
-However, the house he built was destroyed in the American Civil War, and the College of William and Mary never established a school but litigated with his executors.
-Part of his Green Spring Plantation is now part of Colonial National Historical Park.
-Her sister Lucy Ludwell Paradise inherited Rich Neck Plantation and upon returning to Virginia as a widow, also lived in the Williamsburg town house c.
+However, the house he built was destroyed in the American Civil War, and the College of William and Mary never established a school, but instead litigated with Lee's executors.
+Part of his Green Spring Plantation is now in Colonial National Historical Park.
+Her sister Lucy Ludwell Paradise inherited Rich Neck Plantation and upon returning to Virginia as a widow, also lived in the Ludlows' Williamsburg town house c.
 1805–1812.
-The latter is still a private residence within Colonial Williamsburg, known as the Ludwell-Paradise House.
-Extensive archeological work has been performed at Rich Neck Plantation, and Chippoke Plantation State Park now includes an open-air farm museum.
+The latter is still a private residence within Colonial Williamsburg, now known as the Ludwell-Paradise House.
+Extensive archeological work has been performed at Rich Neck Plantation, and Chippoke Plantation State Park now includes an open-air farm museum demonstrating life in the era.